Timothy P. Marshall

-Timothy Patrick Marshall (born October 17, 1956) is an American structural and forensic engineer as well as meteorologist, concentrating on damage analysis, particularly that from wind and other weather phenomena.
+Timothy Patrick Marshall (born October 17, 1956) is an American structural and forensic engineer as well as a meteorologist, concentrating on damage analysis, particularly that from wind, hail, and other weather phenomena.
 He is also a pioneering storm chaser and was editor of Storm Track magazine.

 Early life and education

 Marshall was born to Charles and Catherine Marshall in Evergreen Park near Chicago, in 1956 and raised in Oak Lawn, then in Oak Brook.
 Oak Lawn was heavily damaged during the historic 1967 Oak Lawn tornado outbreak of April 21, 1967, when he was 10 years old.
 The F4 "Oak Lawn tornado" touched down about 4 mi west of his home and killed 33 in town, including some of his classmates.
 This experience served to strengthen his interest in meteorology, and he focused his studies on tornadoes.

 Marshall attended Northern Illinois University (NIU) in DeKalb, attaining a B.S. degree in geography with a concentration in meteorology in 1978.
 As an undergraduate student there, he and classmates surveyed some tornado damage paths of the 1974 Super Outbreak during an informal trip to the National Climatic Data Center (NCDC) to collect severe weather data.
 Later, he and fellow students visited the National Severe Storms Forecast Center (NSSFC) and obtained a large collection of materials the library was dumping, which formed the basis of his own library.

 Marshall went to Texas for graduate school, seeing his first tornado a few hours after entering the state.
 In 1978, he began storm chasing in west Texas and Oklahoma.
 He participated in field research and damage surveys.
 In 1980, he earned a M.S. degree majoring in atmospheric sciences from Texas Tech University in Lubbock with the thesis Topographic Influences on Amarillo Radar Echo Climatology, then went on to earn an M.S. degree in civil engineering from the same university.
 At Texas Tech, he worked part-time at the Institute for Disaster Research where he began surveying tornado and hurricane damage.
 His first official tornado damage survey was in Grand Island, Nebraska, in 1980 and his first hurricane damage survey was Hurricane Allen in south Texas later that year.
 His thesis was titled The Utilization of Load and Resistance Statistics in a Wind Speed Assessment.